-At June 30, 2021 and 2020, if the District were to report on the full accrual basis, a liability of \$7,207 and \$7,691 for its proportionate share of the net OPEB liability would have been reported.
-The net OPEB liability was measured as of June 30, 2020 and 2019 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial calculation as of that date.
+At June 30, 2022, if the District were to report on the full accrual basis, a liability of \$5,283 for its proportionate share of the net OPEB liability would have been reported.
+The net OPEB liability was measured as of June 30, 2021 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial calculation as of that date.
 The District's proportion of the net OPEB liability was based on the Districts share of covered payroll in the OPEB plan relative to the covered payroll of all participating OPEB employees.
-At June 30, 2021 and 2020 the District's proportion was .011347 and .010273%.
-The District's pension contributions for the years ended June 30, 2021 and 2020 was \$1,335 and \$911.
+At June 30, 2022 the District's proportion was .009499%, an increase of .000932% from the prior year.
+The District's pension contributions for the year ended June 30, 2022 was \$1,076.